MileHacker Logo

 Local Communication Tips

-In smaller local establishments or rural areas, English may be less common, but locals are often patient and willing to help.
+In smaller area establishments or rural areas, English could be not as common, but locals are often patient and willing to help.

 Helpful Hints